 Stepping away for a full 365 can feel like a particularly scary move, but for employees looking to change lanes or shift careers, this break can be a game changer.

 Pressing pause in one arena gives you the opportunity to fully explore another without the pressure or expectations of colleagues and deadlines.
-Whether it’s traveling abroad, working part-time in a new field, or writing that novel you always dreamed of, taking a year off invites growth, challenges, and new direction.
-Folks who still aren’t sure about cannonballing into the unknown can talk to their boss about the possibility of a six or 12 month approved sabbatical.
+Whether it’s traveling abroad, working part-time in a new field, or writing that novel you always dreamed of, taking a year off allows you to take advantage of your career break by seeking out growth, new challenges, and a fresh direction.
+Folks who still aren’t sure about cannonballing into the unknown can talk to their boss about the possibility of a six- or 12-month approved sabbatical.
 Sure, these sometimes come with guidelines and fine print, but the opportunities for growth are just as vast.